Property - Heavy Industry and Mining

 For large property risks the main danger is fire, so an up-to-date understanding of the latest codes such as NFPA or FM are essential.
 However, many sectors also have explosion, chemical, biological and large machinery breakdown risks, as well as the added complication of “control of people”.

 Mining, both above ground (open cast) and below ground (deep mines) requires practical knowledge of the extract techniques, equipment and operations at the site if a meaningful assessment of the risks is to be undertaken.
-ADVANTA RISK SURVEYING have both the experience and technical understanding of mining operations around the world to deliver expert surveys in this field.
+ADVANTA RISK ENGINEERING have both the experience and technical understanding of mining operations around the world to deliver expert surveys in this field.

 Ports and terminals is a specialist area we also provide surveying services in where large explosion and fire risks can be present as well as risks relating to high value goods in security bonded areas, bulk transport systems, container transport machinery and storage areas.

 We have a consistent reporting format across all the risk sectors which enables the reader to quickly understand what the key issues are.
 As well as reporting on physical assets we review fundamental elements of the operational procedures such as maintenance and Permit to Work (PTW), inspections, engineering, training and contingency planning where applicable.
-Our Risk Survey Reports also contain recommendations for reducing the risk of incidents and the impact of such incidents.
+Our Risk Engineering Reports also contain recommendations for reducing the risk of incidents and the impact of such incidents.